aidrone-imdrone/AIDrone-EduCourse/E14_YOLO-based Object Tracking.md

 If the YOLO model does not recognize the object you want to track, follow these steps to train a custom model.

 ### **Step 1: Collect Data**
 - Capture images containing the new object from different angles.
+(See Example in E13)
 - Alternatively, use publicly available datasets.
 - Save images in `dataset/images/`.